tweag/nickel/rfcs/003-nix-nickel.md

 #### Package as data

 Despite Nix being branded as a _functional_ package manager, a perhaps surprising conclusion of Eelco Dolstra's document is that writing packages as actual functions is retrospectively of questionable value.
 Functions need to be applied (and thus arguments be produced) before we can access any data (which hurts discoverability), their inputs are hard to override, etc. Overall, functions are opaque _computations_, which makes them hard to inspect and to patch.
 The reflection above pushes to switch to a model where packages are rather _data_.
-Of course, computations still take place -- this is after all the whole point of having a configuration language -- but the right representation for a package may be better separate and expose pure data and represent computations as data dependencies.
+Of course, computations still take place -- this is after all the whole point of having a configuration language -- but the right representation for a package may be better separated, exposing pure data and representing computations as data dependencies.

-Concretely, a derivation would be better represented simply as a recursive
+Concretely, a derivation would be represented simply as a recursive record:
-record:

 ```nickel
 builders.derivation = {